-Tim moonlights as a freelance editor for his own micropress Cottage Industry, and is the poetry editor of PAN Magazine.
-He has worked for not-for-profit literary organisations SA Writers’ Centre (Adelaide), Poets House (New York) and in communications at Australian Society of Authors (Sydney).
-He has recently completed a PhD in Creative Writing, exploring young adult post-apocalyptic fiction.
+He has worked teaching ESL in Japan, constructing props for The Adelaide Festival, and for not-for-profit literary organisations SA Writers’ Centre (Adelaide), Poets House (New York) and at The Australian Society of Authors (Sydney).
+He has recently completed a PhD through the University of Adelaide, exploring young adult post-apocalyptic fiction.

 “I’m writing this because I’m not writing the Other Things I write: poetry, novels, scrawly shopping lists I have to stare at sideways in the supermarket, etc. My latest book Run is a novel written in poetry, including some concrete poetry (but no shopping lists).

 I grew up in a very wordy house, and I pretty much always knew that writing was something I wanted to do.
 Before I started writing poetry I was co-writing songs, in my band Jemimah and Friends.
 I played the drums.
 We had our moments.
 Mostly, though, we sat around waiting for something to happen.
 Spoiler – it didn’t.

 (NB – recorded approximately half my lifetime ago, on a crappy cassette recorder stuck on the floor of the jam room.
 Be kind…)